brimdata/zed/docs/language/operators/README.md

 #### Example #1:

-To return all the field _other than_ the scores in our SAT data source:
+To return all the fields _other than_ the score values in our test score data:

 ```mdtest-command zed-sample-data/edu/zson
 zq -z 'drop AvgScrMath,AvgScrRead,AvgScrWrite' satscores.zson